rollbar/docs/guides/searching-items.md

 : `nofiles:evildomain.com` finds items where no stack trace filenames contain "evildomain.com" : `minfiles:2` finds items with at least 2 filenames in the stack trace : `maxfiles:10` finds items with at most 10 filenames in the stack trace

+Code Version
+: `code_version:abcdef` finds items that have been seen in the code_version `abcdef`

+Fingerprint
+: `fingerprint:my-custom-fingerprint` finds items that have the fingerprint `my-custom-fingerprint` (exact match, useful in conjunction with Custom Grouping or sending your own fingerprint string)

+Item Number
+: `#123` finds the item with counter number `123`